MicrosoftDocs/azure-docs/articles/security-center/tutorial-security-incident.md

 ---

 # Tutorial: Triage, investigate, and respond to security alerts
-Security Center continuously analyzes your hybrid cloud workloads using advanced analytics and threat intelligence to alert you to malicious activity.
-You can also integrate alerts from other security products and services into Security Center, and create custom alerts based on your own indicators or intelligence sources.
-Once an alert is generated, swift action is needed to investigate and remediate.
+Security Center continuously analyzes your hybrid cloud workloads using advanced analytics and threat intelligence to alert you on potential malicious activities in your cloud resources.
+Once an alert is raised, swift action is needed to investigate and remediate the potential security issue.

 In this tutorial, you will learn how to: